Process for Online Course Development

 Steps for planning an online course development

-- Plan a training/development timeline using the timetables on the dates and timelines page.
+- Plan a training/development timeline using the development circumstances on the how long is this going to take page.
 Figure out how long it will take to complete training and development activities, taking into consideration the potential online instructor’s availability.
 A potential online instructor is an instructor who has completed the Fundamentals course and can be assigned to teach an online course.

 - Assign an instructor to developing or revising the course who has completed the FOOT and would like to complete the rest of the training in order to develop a future online course.